nirre7/ignite-diff-purge/README.md

 ## What?

-This repository exposes an untouched Ignite based app generated with the ignite-cli `npx ignite new IgniteDiffApp -b ignite-bowser --detox`.
+This repository exposes an untouched Ignite based app generated with the ignite-cli `npx ignite-cli new IgniteDiffApp`.
 Each new Ignite release causes a new project to be created, removing the old one, and getting a diff between them.
 This way, the diff is always clean, always in sync with the changes of the init template.

 ## Diff table